avast/authenticode-parser/README.md

 If your library is in different location, you can pass the path to your CMake `-Dauthenticode_DIR=<path>` or set a `CMAKE_PREFIX_PATH`.

-Simple example of the library use, that dumps all the parsed information, and integration can be found [here](https://github.com/avast/authenticode-parser/tree/master/examples).
+A simple example of library use, that dumps all the parsed information, and integration can be found [here](https://github.com/avast/authenticode-parser/tree/master/examples).

 ## Build, Installation and Testing